richgieg/CppND-Capstone-Project/README.md

 # Intro

-This is my game Hipster Hop that I created as my capstone project in Udacity's C++ Nanodegree course.
+Hipster Hop is a game that I created as my capstone project in Udacity's C++ Nanodegree course.

 This project demonstrates various C++ control structures, object-oriented programming, modern C++ memory management techniques using smart pointers, as well as wrapping unsafe structures from a